pgryko/git-commit-summarization-LLM/README.md

 # Git Commit Summarization with LLMs

-This repository contains a collection of shell scripts that use various Large Language Models (LLMs) to automatically generate commit messages based on git diffs.
-These scripts compare your changes against a reference branch (typically staging) and use AI to create conventional commit messages with bullet points.
+This repository contains a collection of shell scripts that use various Large Language Models (LLMs) to automatically generate commit messages and perform code reviews based on git diffs.
+These scripts compare your changes against a reference branch (typically staging) and use AI to provide insights.

 ## Available Scripts

+### Commit Message Generation
 - `git_diff_to_gpt4.sh` - Uses OpenAI's GPT-4 model
 - `git_diff_to_groq.sh` - Uses Groq's DeepSeek Llama 70B model
 - `git_diff_to_deepseek.sh` - Uses DeepSeek's model
 - `git_diff_to_gemini.sh` - Uses Google's Gemini 2.5 Pro Experimental model

+### Code Review
+- `git_review_gemini.sh` - Uses Google's Gemini 2.5 Pro Experimental model to perform a detailed code review

 ## Prerequisites

 - `jq` for JSON processing
+- Python 3.7+ for JSON handling
 - An API key for the LLM service you wish to use:
   - OpenAI API key for GPT-4
   - Groq API key for Groq
-  - Google API key for Gemini
+  - Google API key for Gemini (as GEMINI_API_KEY)
 - For the UI:
   - Python 3.7+ with Flask and Flask-CORS